Toad in the Hole

 Serve with gravy and your favourite vegetable.

 SAUSAGES There are plenty of really good sausage producers on The Artisan Food Trail all using British pork or beef.
 Many rear their own animals or work closely with farms with good practices.
 Samphire is a smallholding in South Norfolk and rear rare breed pigs especially Saddlebacks and Gloucester Old Spots.
 They make range of delicious sausages.
 Town End Farm Shop produce the ‘Wildman No.4’ sausage.
-You can find a range of sausages on the butchery counter at The Hungry Guest in Sussex.
-For something extra special try a wagyu beef sausage from The Yorkshire Wagyu Company.
-The Blackface Meat Company produce succulent Pork, Wild Boar & Apple sausages.
+You can also find a range of sausages on the butchery counter at The Hungry Guest in Sussex.

 Join our Newsletter Email List